CSKMedia/gatsby-beatricel/src/pages/brollop/index.md

 ---
-templateKey: 'single-page'
+templateKey: single-page
 path: /brollop
+image: /img/bild1.jpg
 title: Bröllop
-image: /img/bild1.jpg
 gallery:
   images:
-    - image: /img/barn.jpg
+    - image: /img/bild2.jpg
     - image: /img/brollop.jpg
+    - image: /img/bild1.jpg
+    - image: /img/bild3.jpg
 ---
 **Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.\
 \